Yuchen10101/website/src/pages/projects/project3.md

 **Torque analysis in extreme working conditions**:

-In the most demanding scenario for the Base_Joint, the robot arm is subjected to a 7 kg load (our predefined maximum) while fully extended horizontally.
+In the most demanding scenario for the Base_Joint, the robotic arm is subjected to a 7 kg load (our predefined maximum) while fully extended horizontally.
 This position induces the highest mechanical moment across the arm, peaking at the second Joint.
-For this analysis, we focus on the forces and moments within the vertical plane, simplifying the three-dimensional robot arm to a two-dimensional model.
+For this analysis, we focus on the forces and moments within the vertical plane, simplifying the three-dimensional robotic arm to a two-dimensional model.

 We've assigned 7075 aluminum to the arm, calculating the mass of each component as follows: Base_Joint at 0.514 kg, End_Joint at 0.331 kg, Straight_Arm at 0.613 kg, and Curved_Arm at 0.704 kg.
 It's assumed that each component's mass is evenly distributed, with joint masses concentrated at the origin of their respective coordinate systems.
 Accounting for an acceleration due to gravity of 9.8 m/s², the calculated torque exerted on the Base_Joint by the shell and load is 66.2264 N·m.